 Although 20/20 may not be a requirement, it definitely makes you a more viable and attractive candidate.

 If you think you’re too young for Lasik, think again.
 With one quick procedure, as quick as 20 minutes, you can turn a lifetime of squinting into a thing of the past.
 Only then will you see your future in total clarity.
 That’s something to get excited about.

-Dr. Alexandra Chebil, is an Orange County Ophthalmologist in Irvine CA. Her practice is a concierge, personalized facility where she is involved in the Lasik process from day one to long after the procedure is over.
+Dr. Alexandra Chebil, is an Orange County Ophthalmologist in Newport Beach CA. Her practice is a concierge, personalized facility where she is involved in the Lasik process from day one to long after the procedure is over.
 This personalized care has earned her the respect of the over 50,000 patients she has treated and her colleagues alike.